warrenalphonso/warrenalphonso.github.io/_qc/hubbard.md

 ## Finding the ground state {#ground}

 <script src="https://gist.github.com/warrenalphonso/4b6d88c241146b19b34f2b64143084a8.js"></script>
-<samp>Optimal ground state energy is -6.501</samp>
+<samp>Optimal ground state energy is -6.764</samp>

-Recall the true ground state energy was `genergy = -6.828`, so we were off by about 0.327.
-We'll dig deeper to try to fix this error later in the post.
+Recall the true ground state energy was `genergy = -6.828`, so we were off by about 0.064.

 For now, let's see how much overlap the ground *state* that VHA outputted has with the true ground state.

 <script src="https://gist.github.com/warrenalphonso/9ddf4db6308c8bc0598173f85287b4b7.js"></script>
-<samp>VHA ground state and true ground state have an overlap of 0.942</samp>
+<samp>VHA ground state and true ground state have an overlap of 0.992</samp>

-94.2% overlap is okay, but we didn't improve our initial state overlap at all...
+99.2% overlap is great, especially since we *only did 2 iterations*!

 # Uncovering magnetism from the Hubbard model {#magnetism}